LoicTramis/habit-builder-server/README.md

 ## Relation

+### Group
 A group can have multiple habits
 A group can have multiple user
+Users from a groups can see all the habits in that group but need to "participate" in order to go in the habit

+### habit
 A habit can have multiple users

+### User
 A user have no habit and no group
+A user can join a group
+A user can participate in a habit

 ## Models